nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf53/nrf5340_gs.rst

    :start-after: uart_dk_connect_start
    :end-before: uart_dk_connect_end

-The connection has now been established.
-If you test the sample now, you can go directly to Step 2 of :ref:`nrf5340_gs_testing`.
+Once the connection has been established, you can test the sample from Step 2 of :ref:`nrf5340_gs_testing`.

 .. _nrf5340_gs_testing: